 Magnetic Resonance ImagingMagnetic resonance imaging (MRI) uses radiofrequency waves and a strong magnetic field to generate images of the body.
 Electromagnetic energy is released from a person when he or she is exposed to radiofrequency waves in the magnetic field of the MRI machine.
 This energy is measured and analyzed by a computer, which creates two- or three-dimensional cross section (slices) images of tissue.

 MRI is valuable in providing clear pictures of soft-tissue structures of the body, such as the heart, lungs, liver and other organs.
 It is used to diagnose a broad range of diseases including cancer, heart and vascular disease, stroke, and joint and musculoskeletal disorders.
-MRI is most often used to detect cancer in the brain and spinal cord, head, neck and musculoskeletal system.
-MRI is also becoming important in imaging gynecologic and breast cancer.
+MRI is often used to detect cancer in the brain and spinal cord, head, neck and musculoskeletal system.
+MRI is also used in imaging gynecologic and breast cancer.

 Specialized MRI Scans

 - Magnetic resonance angiography (MRA) — an MRI study of blood vessels to detect heart disorders, stroke and blood vessel diseases.
 MRA is used to evaluate arteries for stenosis (narrowing) or aneurysms (a bulge in a blood vessel wall) and to evaluate the arteries of the neck, brain, aorta, kidneys and legs.
 A contrast material (dye) may be given to the patient to improve the quality of the images.